Skip to content

 Open Device Manager (Windows + X > Device Manager).
 Expand “Display adapters,” right-click your graphics card, and select “Disable device.”
 Try Windows Update again.
 After the update completes, re-enable the driver.

 We tested this on a PC with an NVIDIA RTX 3060 that kept failing the Windows 11 23H2 update.
 Disabling the driver allowed the update to complete.
-According to Windows 10 Forums’ solution, this method works for 70-80% of feature update failures.
+Windows 10 Forums’ solution also recommends temporarily disabling the graphics driver to resolve feature update failures.

 Important: Your screen resolution may change while the driver is disabled.
 This is normal and will revert after re-enabling the driver.